Vyral/charletta-wilson/_posts/2021-01-26-dealing-with-anxiety-and-triggers.md

 Triggers are not the truth, but they are stealthy and powerful. **Triggers can be anything from the way someone looks at you to the sound of their voice, a loud noise, or even a smell.** How we recognize triggers is by experiencing them in our body.
 For me, it comes as a flash of heat, then a message.
 The message tells us that we have a need to be protected or feel safe.

-**Whenever you feel in that moment, name it.** If you’re feeling judged, like you’re not enough, minimized, exposed, or abandoned, name it.
+**Whatever you feel in that moment, name it.** If you’re feeling judged, like you’re not enough, minimized, exposed, or abandoned, name it.
 Getting granular is the best way to disrupt reactivity.
 You and I both know an unmanaged stress response is not pretty.
 Here’s the good news: When we take notice of our triggers in real time, we have agency over who we want to be in the moments to follow.&nbsp;

 Times are tough, and we're all dealing with a lot of stress.
 However, **know that you’re in control of who you want to be regardless of external circumstances.** If you have any questions, don’t hesitate to reach out to me today.
 Thanks for listening and thanks for taking responsibility.
 Aloha and salamat po.